Moving

 • IMT Delays: Long wait times for IMT appointments and license issuance are commonly reported.

-⚠️ In 2021, my process took more than a year to be completed - after submitting the documents!
-However I was able to purchase a car, hire a car insurance and legally drive in Portugal with my ‘Guia’ at tow.
+In 2021, my process took more than a year to be completed - after submitting the documents!
+However, I was able to purchase a car, hire a car insurance and legally drive in Portugal with my ‘Guia’ at tow.

-• "Gestor de Processo": Some users report being assigned a case manager ("gestor de processo") at the IMT, which can be helpful.
+• 'Gestor de Processo': Some users report being assigned a case manager ('gestor de processo') at the IMT, which can be helpful.

 • Professional Help: Many users recommend using a lawyer, relocation specialist, or driving school to navigate the process, especially for non-EU licenses.

-Final words
+Final thoughts

 This guide provides the most detailed and comprehensive information possible about the exchange of a foreign driver's license in Portugal, as we aimed to address potential challenges.